Chiricahua National Monument: Historic Designed Landscape

-It was the 18th property listed as a featured property of the week in a program of the National Park Service that began in July, 2008.
+It was the 18th property listed as a featured property of the week in a program of the National Park Service that began in July 2008.

-Redesignation as National Park
+Proposed redesignation

 In 2022, the US Senate passed S. 1320 to redesignate the monument as a national park.
 The bill did not make it out of committee in the House and died with the conclusion of the 117th Congress.
+In early 2023, Senator Mark Kelly introduced S. 736 in the Senate, while Representative Juan Ciscomani introduced HR 1479 in the House to redesignate the Monument as a Park.
+The 2023 bills passed out of committee in the Senate but have not passed out of committee in the House.